emberjs/website/source/guides/routing/query-params.md

 1. The type of the default value is used to cast changed query param values in the URL before setting values on the controller.
-So, given the above example, is user clicks the back button to change from `/?page=3` to `/?page=2`, Ember will update the `page` controller property to the properly cast number `2` rather than the string `"2"`, which it knows to do because the default value (`1`) is a number.
+So, given the above example, if the user clicks the back button to change from `/?page=3` to `/?page=2`, Ember will update the `page` controller property to the properly cast number `2` rather than the string `"2"`, which it knows to do because the default value (`1`) is a number.
 This also